auth0/docs/articles/api/management/guides/users/remove-user-roles.md

 ---
 # Remove Roles from Users

-This guide will show you how to remove the roles assigned to a user using Auth0's Management API.
+This guide will show you how to remove the <dfn data-key="role">[roles](/authorization/concepts/rbac)</dfn> assigned to a user using Auth0's Management API.
 This task can also be performed using the Dashboard by either [removing users from a role](/dashboard/guides/users/remove-role-users) or [removing roles from a user](/dashboard/guides/users/remove-user-roles).
 Roles are used with the API Authorization Core feature set.

 <%= include('../../../../authorization/_includes/_enable-authz-core') %>